IwakuraRein/Nagi/README.md

 ![](./doc/stair_case_mesh.png)

 The time cost for the Staircase scene increases to 8 seconds per spp.
-On the other hand, the time cost for the Cannon scene is only 0.2 second since its meshes are rounded and containing small triangles:
+On the other hand, the time cost for the Cannon scene is only 0.2 second despite having 83,000 triangles.
+Its meshes are rounded and containing small triangles:

 ![](./doc/cannon_mesh.png)